-C++ templates were the first language feature to require more intelligence from the environment than was traditionally found on a UNIX system.
+C++ templates are the first language feature to require more intelligence from the environment than one usually finds on a UNIX system.
 Somehow the compiler and linker have to make sure that each template instance occurs exactly once in the executable if it is needed, and not at all otherwise.
-There are two basic approaches to this problem, which are referred to as the Borland model and the Cfront model.
+There are two basic approaches to this problem, which I will refer to as the Borland model and the Cfront model.

-This can be a suitable option for application code written for the Borland
+This is your best option for application code written for the Borland

-model, as it usually just works.
-Code written for the Cfront model
+model, as it will just work.
+Code written for the Cfront model will

 one or more points of instantiation; usually this is as simple as adding